rgravina/chuhi/README.md

 Features
 ----
 * Study words you enter using a spaced repetition system.
-(TODO, not fully implemented yet.)

 Thanks!
 ----